 The interim condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim reporting and the requirements of the Securities and Exchange Commission ("SEC") in accordance with Regulation S-X, Rule 8-03.
 Under those rules, certain notes and financial information that are normally required for annual financial statements can be condensed or omitted.
-In the opinion of the Company's management, the accompanying financial statements contain all adjustments (consisting of items of a normal and recurring nature) necessary to present fairly the financial position as of March 31, 2023, the results of operations for the three months ended March 31, 2023 and 2022 and cash flows for the three months ended March 31, 2023 are not necessarily indicative of the results to be expected for the full year.
-The consolidated balance sheet as of December 31, 2022 was derived from the audited annual financial statements.
-The accompanying unaudited condensed consolidated financial statements and notes thereto should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2022 included in the Company's Annual Report on Form 10-K filed with the SEC on March 8, 2023.
+In the opinion of the Company's management, the accompanying financial statements contain all adjustments (consisting of items of a normal and recurring nature) necessary to present fairly the financial position as of March 31, 2024, the results of operations for the three months ended March 31, 2024 and 2023 and cash flows for the three months ended March 31, 2024 and 2023.
+The results of operations for the three months ended March 31, 2024 are not necessarily indicative of the results to be expected for the full year.
+The consolidated balance sheet as of December 31, 2023 was derived from the audited annual financial statements.
+The accompanying unaudited condensed consolidated financial statements and notes thereto should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2023 included in the Company's Annual Report on Form 10-K filed with the SEC on February 22, 2024.